flamapy/flamapy_docs/tool/wasm.md

 }```
 ```

+## Other operations

-To un other operations, that could be less tested you have to take a look to the names of them in the github repositories of the  [sat plugin](/plugins/sat).
+To run other operations, that could be less tested you have to take a look to the names of them in the github repositories of the  [sat plugin](/plugins/sat).
 However most of operations are already documented with code snippets in.

 <ul>
   {% assign fm_operations = site.operations | where: "python", true %}